Ready to discover Nova Scotia from the perspective of a local?

 This Nova Scotia Road trip guide will introduce you to beautiful beaches, succulent lobster, and awe-inspiring lighthouses by way of a 10-hour driving loop around Nova Scotia’s southwest coast.

-The drive in this Nova Scotia 7 day itinerary takes you along the Lighthouse Route, The Fundy Coastal Drive and the Evangeline Trail, and then back to Halifax.
+The drive in our Nova Scotia itinerary takes you along the Lighthouse Route, The Fundy Coastal Drive and the Evangeline Trail, and then back to Halifax.

 Don’t rush!
 This relaxed itinerary allows plenty of time to linger at antique shops, stand in awe at interesting coves, browse roadside yard sales, and generally check off all the best things to see in Nova Scotia.
 At the end of the guide, there is a handy list of local travel tips and frequently asked questions, specific to your Nova Scotia road trip.